ursatile/css4eng/202-the-css-color-model.md

 ## Colour and Accessibility

 Colour and contrast is one of the most important considerations when it comes to making web content accessible.

+> It's a common misconception that accessibility is about

 Here's what it looks like done badly.

-{% example color-and-accessibility.html iframe_style="height: 10em;" %}
+{% example color-and-accessibility.html iframe_style="height: 16em;" %}